-The Colorado Court of Appeals issued its decision in People v.
-Arzabala on June 21, 2012.
+The Tenth Circuit Court of Appeals published its opinion in United States v.
+Shippley on Tuesday, August 14, 2012.

 The Tenth Circuit affirmed the district court’s decision.
 Petitioner served as the “Sergeant at Arms” for a chapter of the Mongols Motorcycle Club, and his job was to ensure members were armed and ready for confrontations with rival gangs.
 “After a massive nationwide investigation and ‘take down’ of the club in 2008, [Petitioner] found himself facing a federal drug conspiracy charge.
 His chief accuser . . . a former club president, longtime felon, and sometimes federal informant, testified at trial that [Petitioner] was responsible for supplying considerable amounts of high quality cocaine for resale to retail customers.”

 At the end of trial, the jury returned a general verdict finding [Petitioner] guilty of the conspiracy charge.
 “But in response to the court’s special interrogatories, the jury indicated that [Petitioner] had not conspired to distribute any of the drugs listed in the indictment.
 In effect, the jury both convicted and acquitted [Petitioner] of the charged conspiracy.”
 The district court ordered the jury to deliberate further, and those further deliberations quickly yielded an unambiguous guilty verdict.